wanunulab/ioniq/docs/ioniq_starter.md

 ls
 ```

-You should see the contents of the `ioniq` folder.
+You should see the contents of the `ionique` folder.

 ![](../images/list_dir.png)
 ### Step 3: Create and Activate the Environment